Skip to main content

 The Gift Preference Method

-Why gifting by instinct fails — and how a structured, repeated preference loop changes the outcome every time.
+Why gifting by instinct fails, and how a structured preference profile changes the outcome every time.

 Why gifting goes wrong